import imfp

 Fetching a List of Parameters and Input Codes with imf_parameters

-Requests to databases available through the IMF API are complicated by the fact that each database uses a different set of parameters when making a request.
+Requests to fetch data from IMF databases are complicated by the fact that each database uses a different set of parameters when making a request.
 (At last count, there were 43 unique parameters used in making API requests from the various databases!)
 You also have to have the list of valid input codes for each parameter.
-The imfp.imf_parameters

-function solves this problem.
-Use the function to obtain the full list of parameters and valid input codes for a given database:
+To obtain the full list of parameters and valid input codes for a given database, use:

 # Fetch list of valid parameters and input codes for commodity price database